iterative/dvc.org/static/docs/get-started/reproduce.md

 some data (either raw data files or intermediate results from another DVC-file) and code files.

-If you freshly checked out the project, make sure you first fetch the input data from DVC by calling `dvc pull`.
+If you just cloned the [project](https://github.com/iterative/example-get-started), make sure you first fetch the input data from DVC by calling `dvc pull`.

 It's now extremely easy for you or anyone in your team to reproduce the result
 end-to-end: